b3iA/ebook.js/README.txt

 			If a set of filter chains have been specified, this reference to a chain by name is mandatory.
 This feature can be used to support multi-source or variably filtered content.

+	NOTE: It is possible to add aditional user-defined parameters to each chapter, which can be used to influence the operation of filters in the relevant processing chain.
+This has many potential uses, notably to sub-select chapter content in situations where content for multiple chapters originates from the same source URL.
+For an example of this, see the spec and content filter implementation for The Salvation War.

+When a specification contains multiple chapters that use the same source URL, the execution of all but the first chapter using a given source will block automatically until processing of the first instance completes.
+This prevents redundant fetching of that URL when the content has not yet been cached.
+Chapters using different source URLs still process in parallel.

 Authoring Filters